ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    mechanism.
 Default value is ``0``.

--  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
+-  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support.
+This option is currently only supported for AArch64.
 Default is 0.

 -  ``ENABLE_FEAT_MPAM``: Numeric value to enable lower ELs to use MPAM feature.
 MPAM is an optional Armv8.4 extension that enables various memory